-If Front-end Web Development is about developing the user interfaces on the web, then Back-end Web Development is about everything else invisible to users but critical for any web applications.
+If Front-end Web Development is about developing the user interfaces on the web, then Back-end Web Development is about everything else invisible to users but critical for any web application.
 What happens when you click on the “Post” button when you make a new post on Facebook?
 How does your post get stored in a way that your friends can access and read your posts from anywhere in the world?

 It’s all about creating / retrieving / modifying / deleting information